Tab-To-LightSpeed24/Hiralyze/README.md

 ### Objective

-The primary goal of Hiralyze is to intelligently and efficiently screen candidates by automating the comparison of resumes against job descriptions, moving beyond simple keyword matching to a deeper, semantic understanding of a candidate's profile.
+The primary goal of the Smart Resume Screener is to intelligently and efficiently screen candidates by automating the comparison of resumes against job descriptions, moving beyond simple keyword matching to a deeper, semantic understanding of a candidate's profile.

 ### Scope of Work